isuckatcs/CanvasActionLogBlocker/README.md

   - Tampermonkey or any similar userscript manager

 # How to use
-  1. Add the script to Tampermonkey by clicking [here](https://github.com/drieda/CanvasActionLogBlocker/raw/main/CanvasLogBlocker.user.js) <br><br> *Note: the script fires on EVERY quiz taking page, but ONLY on quiz taking pages*
+  - Add the script to Tampermonkey by clicking [here](https://github.com/drieda/CanvasActionLogBlocker/raw/main/CanvasLogBlocker.user.js) <br>*Note: the script fires on EVERY quiz taking page, but ONLY on quiz taking pages*

 # Test environment
   - Google Chrome 88.0.4324.146